 Evolution of unemployment among young people, aged 15-24

 (F) Dissolution of public administration and local government

 Usually a lot of discussions are taking place aboutGreece’s large public sector.
-In fact the evidence suggests that the Greek public sector does not surpass the European average.
-The main problem is inefficiency and poor organization, personnel concentration on bureaucratic structures and understaffing or lack of social and environmental protection, prevention etc.
+In fact the evidence suggests that the size of the Greek public sector (employing about a quarter of the workforce) is close to the European average.
+The main problem is inefficiency and poor organization, personnel concentration on legacy bureaucratic structures while social and environmental protection are understaffed or non-existent.

 Regarding the distribution of employees by department, the largest percentage obtained by the following entities:

 Ministry of Education: 208 082 (ie 28.7% of government payroll)

 Regional and Local level: 129 396 (ie 17.8% of payroll)

 Ministry of Health: 105.
 124 (ie 14.5% of payroll)

 3. Greece‘s way out of the crisis requires changes at three levels: